Hibernate Criteria API

-```The above results all rows in the table, instead if we want to restrict only 20 records, then we have to configure number to restrict the data using Criteria.setMaxResults(Integer no)
+The above results are all rows in the table, instead, if we want to restrict only 20 records, then we have to configure the number to restrict the data using Criteria.setMaxResults(Integer no)

 Criteria equityCriteria = sess.createCriteria(HomeEquity.class); equityCriteria.setMaxResults(20) List homeEquitys = equityCriteria.list(); }

-We have many numbers of approaches to retrieve the distinct result
+Criteria Distinct Query for retrieving unique objects We have many numbers of approaches to retrieving the distinct result

-The first approach does the unique object filter in two steps, one step retrieves all the objects into the memory, and next step is to filter for required unique nes
+The first approach does the unique object filter in two steps, one step retrieves all the objects into the memory, and the next step is to filter for required uniqueness

 equityCriteria.add( Restrictions.like("name", "A%") );